 Delaware courts have a balanced approach to promoting shareholder value while protecting managers.
 Accordingly, the United States Chamber of Commerce has ranked Delaware’s business liability protection #1 in nearly every ranking since periodic rankings began in 2002.

 Ease of Incorporation

 Choosing to have your business governed under Delaware law is easy.
-No matter where you do business, its internal affairs will be governed by Delaware law and courts simply by filing the initial incorporation or formation certificate for the business with the Delaware Secretary of State.
-Although a business may not have an office in Delaware, it is easy to incorporate here as long as the business has a Registered Agent in Delaware, such as IncNow.
+No matter where it does business, Delaware law with govern a Delaware corporation’s internal affairs.
+Simply file the initial incorporation or formation certificate for the business with the Delaware Secretary of State.
+Although a business may not have an office in Delaware, it is easy to incorporate here as long as the business has a Registered Agent in Delaware.
 There is no need to have a bank account in Delaware, or even have a business address within the state.
 The duty of a Delaware Registered Agent is to forward annual notices and court notices to the business wherever it may operate.

 Protection for Businesses

 The predictability of business law and courts in Delaware enables corporations and LLCs to structure their businesses confidently.
 This consistent high degree of certainty and integrity delivers added value to business owners.
-Delaware offers great protection even when only one individual serves as the Director, President, Secretary, Treasurer and sole shareholder of a corporation or the sole member and manager of an LLC.
+Delaware offers great protection, even when only one individual serves as the Director, President, Secretary, Treasurer and sole shareholder.

 Delaware’s Outstanding Customer Service